-The Northern California, Mid-Pacific Gateway Office encompasses the maritime region north of Point Conception in California to the Oregon border.
-It also includes the Pacific islands of Hawaii, Guam and the US Marianas.
+The Northern California, Office encompasses the maritime region north of Point Conception in California to the Oregon border.
 In Northern California, there are eight significant commercial ports: Redwood City, San Francisco, Oakland, Richmond, Benicia, Stockton, West Sacramento, and Humboldt Bay.
 According to the American Association of Port Authorities, the Port of Oakland is the fifth largest container port in the US and third largest in California, behind Los Angeles and Long Beach.
-Hawaii has its central commercial port in Honolulu, along with commercial feeder ports on each of the mainly inhabited island.
-Guam is expanding its port and infrastructure in response to the planned relocation of US military personnel and operations from Japan.
-The US Marianas have one commercial port.

 The Gateway Office has working relationships with key maritime interests and all the ports in its area of responsibility including steamship lines, shipping associations, port terminal operators, labor, public interest groups and others.
 It works closely with other federal and state agencies such as the US Coast Guard, Homeland Security, National Oceanic and Atmospheric Administration (NOAA), Federal Emergency Management Agency (FEMA), US Army Corps of Engineers, as well as California’s transportation, agriculture, security and emergency response agencies and local government agencies through the regional Area Maritime Security Committee, comprised of local and regional security and emergency response agencies.